phreda4/phreda4.github.io/doc/c3-generatecode.md

 ## Generate code for x86

-There are a basic code generator, very simple.
-Every basic word can be translate to assembly and simple concatenate this instruction the code is ready.
-This generator is in:
+The generation of code from the plain.txt is make in.

 ```
 compiler/r4-asmcode86-0.txt
 ```

+There are a basic code generator, very simple.
+Every basic word can be translate to assembly and simple concatenate this instruction the code is ready.

+This compilers make a unoptimized code, very dumb but work.

 The compiler generate code for add to a simple framework, this create a graphic windows andd keep track about event in the windows OS, the keyboard, the mouse and some inteface to API calls.